Design thinking process: Stages, tips, and examples

 Here are a few brainstorming strategies you can use with your team to come up with a solution:

-• Standard brainstorm session: Your team gathers together and verbally discusses different ideas out loud.
+• Standard brainstorm session: Your team gathers and discusses ideas aloud.

 • Worst possible idea: The inverse of your end goal.
-Your team produces the most goofy idea so nobody will look silly.
-This takes out the rigidity of other brainstorming techniques.
-This technique also helps you identify areas that you can improve upon in your actual solution by looking at the worst parts of an absurd solution.
+Your team produces the goofiest idea, so nobody looks silly.
+This technique also helps you identify areas to improve in your actual solution by looking at the worst parts of an absurd solution.

 4. Prototype stage

-During the prototype phase, you and your team design a few different variations of inexpensive or scaled down versions of the potential solution to the problem.
+During the prototype phase, you and your team design a few different variations of inexpensive or scaled-down versions of the potential solution.
 Having different versions of the prototype gives your team opportunities to test out the solution and make any refinements.

 5. Test

-After designers take the time to test, reiterate, and redesign new products, they may find new problems, different solutions, and gain an overall better understanding of the end-user.
-The design thinking framework is flexible and non-linear, so it’s totally normal for the process itself to influence the end design.
+As designers test, revise, and redesign products, they often discover new problems and solutions, and learn more about users.
+Design thinking is flexible and non-linear, so it's normal for the process to shape the final design.

 Tips for incorporating the design thinking process into your team

-If you want your team to start using the design thinking process, but you’re unsure of how to start, here are a few tips to help you out.
+If you want your team to try design thinking but aren't sure where to begin, here are a few tips to get you started.

 • Incorporate cross-functional team members: The design thinking process works best when your team members collaborate and brainstorm together.
 Identify who your designer's key stakeholders are and ensure they're included in the small test team.